The project is a bit messy but it is just white glue so it cleans up easily.

 UPDATE- I decided that the ball pictured above was a bit skimpy so I pushed an empty balloon into the ball and blew it up to the same size.
-Them I wrapped more twin around it so that the gaps were smaller and the ball had more structure.
+Then I wrapped more twine around it so that the gaps were smaller and the ball had more structure.
 Here is a picture of the new and improved twine balls.

 Okay so now what?
 You may be asking.
 Good question!